Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

 Antoni Gaudí was commissioned to build these wine cellars and annexes by his principal benefactor, Eusebi Güell, who owned a number of vineyards in the Garraf region.

 The bodegas are an example of Catalonian Modernist architecture and portray extremely original forms constructed with traditional materials like stone and brick.
-The construction reminds one of a medieval architectural style, although the arches are parabolic rather than the typical semi-circular Romanesque shape.
+The construction we can see with the audioguide reminds one of a medieval architectural style, although the arches are parabolic rather than the typical semi-circular Romanesque shape.
 The porter’s lodge, which forms part of the main entrance, has got a magnificent doorway formed by interlinking chains.

 38. The Police and Fire Station